Paint like a pro: the correct order to paint a room

 Before you start painting, don’t miss our vital painting tips below!

 When starting any painting project, it’s important to first ensure that your surfaces (walls, furniture etc.) are in good condition.
 If there are considerable flaws or signs of wear and tear you may need to do a bit of sanding and filing of any cracks and holes.
 Shop our selection of fillers, caulk and cleaning products

 Next start by planning how you want your room to look.
 Will you be using one colour for all the walls or including a feature wall?
 Remember you are not limited to a single colour, you can opt for complementary colours, contrasting colours, accent colours or whatever colour scheme suits your home and personal taste.
 Adding colour to highlight moldings, windows and doors can also be a great way to flesh out a room.
 When deciding what colour you want to use try to imagine how you want the room to feel.
 Warm or cool?
 Clean and calm or bright and playful?
 This will help you land on a colour family, once you have that you can pick colours based on how they will interact with your furniture, art and the rest of the house.

-Sample shades are also a good way to try out a colour before you invest in it.
-Paint colours can look different when dried or at different times of the day, for this reason we always recommend testing out a few colours before making a final decision.
+Paint tester pots are also a good way to try out a colour before you invest in it.
+Paint colours can look different when dried or at different times of the day, for this reason, we always recommend testing out a few colours before making a final decision.
 For colour options according to finish and room look to our handy colour selector.

-Prepare your tools
+5. Prepare your tools

 Every project is different and you may need different materials and accessories depending on your paint, design and the condition of your surfaces, but here is a basic guide to what you will need.

-Prepare your surfaces
+6. Prepare your surfaces